aildnont/HIFIS-model/README.md

   calculated by summing the number of times that the service was accessed.
 Note that the services offered in your locale may be different, necessitating modification of this list.
+- **TIME_SERIES**: Parameters associated with time series data
+  - **TIME_STEP**: Length of time step in days
+  - **T_X**: Length of input sequence length to LSTM layer.
+Also described as the number of past time steps to include with each example
+  - **YEARS_OF_DATA**: Number of recent years over which to construct time series records for.
+Recall that time series examples are indexed by ClientID and Date.
 - **SPDAT**: Parameters associated with addition of client SPDAT data
   - **INCLUDE_SPDATS**: Boolean variable indicating whether to include SPDAT data during preprocessing